ant0n7/ant0n7/README.md

 - 👋 Hi, I’m @ant0n7
-- 👀 I’m interested in webdesign, console apps and Linux servers and databases -> Java, C, HTML, php, CSS, mySQL
+- 👀 I’m interested in webdesign, console apps and Linux servers and databases -> Java, C, HTML, php, CSS, mySQL, TypeScript, JavaScript, and more
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently working at Google
-- 💞️ I’m looking to collaborate on ---?
+- 💞️ I’m looking to collaborate on ---
 - 📫 How to reach me: business@antondetken.ch

 <!---